gildasmorvan/similar2logo/README.md

 ```
 class PassiveTurtleSimulationParameters : LogoSimulationParameters() {

+	@Parameter(
+	   name = "initial x",
+	   description = "the initial position of the turtle on the x axis"
+	)
 	var  initialX = 10.0;

+	@Parameter(
+	   name = "initial y",
+	   description = "the initial position of the turtle on the y axis"
+	)
 	var initialY = 10.0

+	@Parameter(
+	   name = "initial speed",
+	   description = "the initial speed of the turtle"
+	)
 	var initialSpeed = 0.1

+	@Parameter(
+	   name = "initial acceleration",
+	   description = "the initial acceleration of the turtle"
+	)
 	var initialAcceleration = 0.0

+	@Parameter(
+	   name = "initial direction",
+	   description = "the initial direction of the turtle"
+	)
 	var initialDirection = LogoEnvPLS.NORTH
 }
 ```